What is the Geek Squad Scam & How to Avoid It?

 What is the Geek Squad email scam?

-The scam might take a variety of shapes, but the cybercriminals’ ultimate goal is to steal as much money as possible from their victims.
+The scam can manifest in various forms, but the ultimate goal of these cybercriminals is to extract as much money as possible from their victims.

 How does the Geek Squad email scam work?